If you’re pulled over by an officer in Virginia for speeding or a similar offense, they may surprise you with a ticket for reckless driving.

 - Virginia treats cases of reckless driving harsher than most of the surrounding states, and gives out significantly more speeding and reckless driving tickets than most other states in the country.

 - If a judge convicts you of reckless driving in Virginia, you could face a fine of up to $2,500 (how high the fine is will depend on how fast you were going), license suspension, jail time, and more.

 - The most common form of reckless driving in Virginia is reckless by speed, which is going 20 mph over the posted limit or going faster than 80 mph total.

 - The best way to avoid reckless driving charges in Virginia is simply to drive at the posted limit.
 The second best way is to avoid the Code’s specific definition of “reckless.”

 - Don’t talk to the police.
 If you choose to talk to the police, be extremely careful about what you say.
 You won’t convince them to drop the charges.
 Limit yourself to questions about your ticket and anecdotes about the weather.

 - You cannot and should not pay the fine for reckless driving before your court date, as you are essentially pleading guilty to a Class 1 misdemeanor.
 Most jurisdictions prohibit you from paying this fine, but some cases may still slip through the cracks.

-- If you’re charged with reckless driving, speak with an attorney.
-If you can’t afford an attorney, ask them about payment plans or pro bono work.
-Many attorneys are accommodating if you’re simply looking for advice.
+If you can’t afford an attorney’s rates, ask them about payment plans or pro bono work.
+Many attorneys are accommodating if you’re simply looking for quick legal advice.